donovan-h-parks/FragmentClassificationPackage/README.md

 Version: 1.0.4

-*** AVAILABILITY ***

-This software is freely available at: http://kiwi.cs.dal.ca/Software/FCP

-It is made available under the GNU GPL v3.0 as described in the LICENSE file.

-*** SYSTEM REQUIREMENTS ***
+## SYSTEM REQUIREMENTS

-- Installation requires ~40GB of disk space.
+* Installation requires ~40GB of disk space.

-- Classification of query fragments takes ~20GB per 1 millions fragments.
+* Classification of query fragments takes ~20GB per 1 millions fragments.

-- Python v2.x is required to run the install script.
+* Python v2.x is required to run the install script.
 Please note that we, have not tested installation using Python v3.x.
 Python 2.x comes pre-installed on OS X and most Linux environments.
 Type 'python' from the command prompt to check if python is installed.
 Python, including a Windows installer, can be obtained from http://www.python.org/download/.

-- If you wish to run the NB-BL, LCA, LCA+NB, or LCA+e-NB scripts you will need to have BLAST+ installed on your system.
+* If you wish to run the NB-BL, LCA, LCA+NB, or LCA+e-NB scripts you will need to have BLAST+ installed on your system.
 BLAST+ can be obtained from the NCBI's FTP site: